DNA replication is described as semiconservative. Which statement... | Study Prep in Pearson+

 1

-Understand the concept of DNA replication: DNA replication is the process by which a cell copies its DNA before cell division, ensuring each daughter cell receives an identical set of genetic information.
+Understand the concept of DNA replication: DNA replication is the process by which a DNA molecule makes a copy of itself.
+This is essential for cell division.

-Recall the meaning of 'semiconservative' replication: In semiconservative replication, each new DNA molecule consists of one original (parental) strand and one newly synthesized strand.
+Recall the meaning of 'semiconservative' replication: In semiconservative replication, each of the two resulting DNA molecules contains one original (parental) strand and one newly synthesized strand.

-Analyze the options given: The correct explanation should reflect that after replication, each daughter DNA double helix has one old strand and one new strand, not a mixture within strands or two old strands together.
+Compare the options given: Identify which statement correctly describes that each daughter DNA molecule retains one old strand and one new strand, rather than having all new strands or mixed segments.

-Eliminate incorrect options: The option stating that strands are mosaics of old and new segments is incorrect because strands are continuous, not patchworks; the option with two old strands or two new strands only is also incorrect based on the semiconservative model.
+Eliminate incorrect options: For example, the option stating both strands are newly synthesized is incorrect because it ignores the parental strand retention; similarly, the option about parental DNA being completely conserved as an intact double helix is incorrect because the original strands separate during replication.

-Conclude that the best explanation is that each daughter DNA double helix contains one parental (old) strand and one newly synthesized strand, which aligns with the semiconservative replication model.
+Conclude that the correct explanation is that each daughter DNA molecule contains one parental (old) strand and one newly synthesized strand, which aligns with the semiconservative model of DNA replication.

 Watch next